 A varicose ulcer may occur if the leg suffers a minor injury like a knock or a scratch, putting extra pressure on the lower leg veins and causing fluid to leak out of the swollen veins into the surrounding tissue.
 This can erode the tissue and cause an ulcer to form – usually on the inside of the lower leg above the ankle.

-The initial symptoms of a venous ulcer are dark red or purple areas of skin on the lower leg, which is a dry, itchy area of skin associated with a varicose vein.
+The initial symptoms of a venous ulcer are dark red or purple areas of skin on the lower leg.
 Venous ulcers are also associated with varicose eczema, which is a dry, itchy area of skin above a varicose vein.
 You may also experience heavy aching lower legs or swollen ankles.

 Without treatment, the venous leg ulcer may become painful, weepy and prone to infection.